Submissions

 Authors

-Must be presented in hierarchical order regarding their degree of collaboration.
-The authors will include their full names, or as they want it to appear, they will be separated by commas and there will be no period at the end of this section.
-It must be centered and without academic degrees or job titles, without bold and capital letters.
-At the end of each name a progressive numerical subscript will be placed and in the address section will be indicated the institution of precedence with the full address and email.
-If all the authors belong to the same institution, only one index will be needed.
+In hierarchical order according to their degree of collaboration.
+Authors will include their full names, or as they wish them to appear, separated by commas, and there will be no period at the end of this section.
+It is important to include the ORCID IDs of all authors.
+Their affiliation should be centered, without academic degrees or job titles, in plain text, and with initial capital letters.
+At the end of each name, a progressive numerical subscript will be added, and in the address section, the institution’s name, full address, and available email address will be indicated for each subscript.
+If all authors belong to the same institution, only one subscript will be used.
+In addition to indicating the corresponding author with an asterisk.

 Abstract